emc-openstack/vmax-cinder-driver/README.md

     http://www.apache.org/licenses/LICENSE-2.0

-* The driver in the master branch supports Kilo and Juno.
+* The driver in the master branch supports Kilo.
+* For the driver that supports Juno, go to the juno branch.
 * For the driver that supports Icehouse and Havana, go to the havana_icehouse branch.

 # VMAX Driver (FC and iSCSI)